Remi Nicole: Music career

 Nicole started performing officially in October 2006, and gained recognition in the UK after her song Go Mr Sunshine was first played on BBC Radio 1 in August 2007.

 She signed her first record deal in late 2006 with Island Records, and released her first single, "Fed Up", in May 2007.
 This was followed by the single "Go Mr Sunshine", which was released for download on 13 August 2007, and was officially released on 20 August.
 It reached number 57 in the UK Singles Chart.
 The album My Conscience and I was released on 3 December 2007.
 Also in December, her cover of the song "Teenage Kicks" was featured in the film St Trinian's and on the film's soundtrack.

 Nicole's second album, Cupid Shoot Me, was released on 31 August 2009.
 Nicole has called the album her "real debut", saying of My Conscience and I, "I feel like that was an album of demos".
 She wrote all 11 tracks on the album, which she described as being an album about "not being in love".
 The first single to be released from the album was "Standing Tears Apart" on the 24 August.

-In 2022, her single "Welcome to My World" was used in the Open Up advertising campaign for the DIY/home retailer Wickes, which was launched during the advert break in the Channel 4 programme Gogglebox on 25 March 2022.
+In 2022, her single "Welcome to My World" (a Jim Reeves cover) was used in the Open Up advertising campaign for the DIY/home retailer Wickes, which was launched during the advert break in the Channel 4 programme Gogglebox on 25 March 2022.

 TV appearances

 Nicole has appeared on TV many times mainly on E4 and Channel 4 on the show Freshly Squeezed, where she has assisted Nick Grimshaw in presenting the show.

-She has performed her music at T4 on the Beach and in the studio at Glastonbury Festival.
+She has performed her music at T4 on the Beach and at Glastonbury Festival.
 She recorded a performance of "Standing Tears Apart" for the Channel 4 show Intros.